atmel-maxtouch/mxt-app/README.md

 It is possible to use the `--flash` command with a device already in bootloader mode, by specifying the bootloader address.

+## HIDRAW

+The hidraw backend supports maXTouch devices which connect using USB or HID over I2C.

+The hidraw interface is documented in the Linux kernel source, in
+    Documentation/hid/hidraw.txt

+The device must have /dev/hidraw raw HID device support enabled using the CONFIG_HIDRAW kernel configuration option.

+To use hidraw, provide a device string such as `-d hidrarw:/dev/hidraw0`.

+There is no scanning support.

+Bootloading is not supported in this mode.

 # DEBUG OPTIONS